dwesterman/Convert-SplitNameValue/README.md

 This function is used to convert data containing one or more objects or arrays into a SplitNameValue String.<br />
 It has 4 parameters ( -InputData [psobject], -ObjectMarker [string],-IncludeNull [switch],-Preview [switch] )

-The -InputData Parameter can be used as a normal parameter with the Data in rounded brackets "(Data)" or you can provide it in the pipeline.<br />
+The -InputData Parameter can be used as a normal parameter with the Data in rounded brackets ( Data ) or you can provide it in the pipeline.<br />
 Here is a SplitNameValue Format Exampe: ( Date=5/19/2005 | Time=11:00 AM | DOW=Wednesday )

 The -ObjectMarker Parameter can be used to choose a custom postfix marker when InputData contains multiple objects or arrays.